1.2. 3. 4.

 I have to say that for under $20 and 8 little strips of masking tape, it’s pretty darned surprisingly ok.
 It really is something that I think MOST guys with rifles in chassis stocks that use AR buffer tubes could probably get by with.
 I certainly would personally and at minimum upgrade to the XLR unit because I have a limited supply of patience and knuckle skin.
 That said, if $115 is hard for your budget to justify, under $20 sure as shit isn’t so hard, especially when they made the thing pretty robustly and all the features do, in fact, work.
 Probably they made it robustly because they care about their name so they went cheap-ish on the materials but not so cheap that they have to violate PayPal and Facebook ToU’s to sell any of them.

 Instead of stealing a design that really necessitates steel, they went with aluminum and a design that could deal with being made from aluminum.
 UTG is one of those outfits I give TONS of well deserved shit to because they aim at the low end of the market and their quality of execution is nearly always below my expectation.
 The suitability of the stuff they make to at least minimally function isn’t the problem.
 It’s that it only minimally functions on average and often will not have a long life expectancy.
 This FSA functions.
-It functions well in the open and closed positions and it accomplishes the transition with, if not no bloodletting at all, at least a minimum of it and I think guys on an extremely snug budget would be decently served with one.
+It functions well in the open and closed positions and it accomplishes the transition with, if not no bloodletting at all, at least a minimum of it and I think guys on an extremely snug budget would be decently served by it.
 That said, save the money and get the XLR or a Doublestar.
 The amount better that they are over the cheapest options is pretty worth it, if for no other reason than the reduction in blood blisters they will give you.